 “Can I wear my hat, just for right now?”

 “You can wear hats in your room.
 I’ll give it back later.”
-A few hours from now I will learn that she’s lying.
+In a few hours, I will learn this was a lie.

 That evening I sit in an uncomfortable chair in a circle of other uncomfortable chairs filled with members of the Adolescent Inpatient Unit.
 No one’s shoes have laces in them.